 All the activities that can drop powerful gear were still available for me.
 The only downside was that the entire campaign (except for the final reward) wouldn’t provide a single powerful drop.
 All Dreambane items obtained as you go through Destiny 2: Shadowkeep‘s missions were all at a set power level.

 End of Week 1 Update

-Destiny 2: Shadowkeep‘s first week is in the books.
+The first week of Destiny 2: Shadowkeep leveling is in the books.
 I guess you could say this was a productive week when it comes to power level progression.